View free policies procedures examples from all manuals. No obligation, no credit card!

 Some may be familiar with ISO/IEC 17799:2005 and wonder what’s the difference?
 Well, ISO/IEC 17799 is an advisory information security standard and not an auditable standard like ISO 27001.
 If you want to certify your organization’s information security system then you will need to pursue ISO 27001.

 Have we left some out?
 Maybe, ISO has over 16,000 standards ranging from electrical specifications to road signs and the weather.
-But, we have covered some of the main standards in the quality area.
+But, we have covered some of the main ISO quality standards.
 And there are more coming.

 Soon we will have separate standards for schools, hospitals, and other industries.
 Is this a good thing?
 I am not so sure.
 Increasing the market’s fragmentation of standards only increases complexity.
-But for now, you have probably learned more about ISO standards than most people in quality.
+But for now, you have probably learned more about ISO quality standards than most people.

 To learn more about implementing continuous process improvement within your organization, attend the next improvement class How to Align a System of People and Processes for Results .
 Or, Learn How to Create Well-Defined Processes and to document processes.